sharjilm/SnakesAndLadders/README.md

 # SnakesAndLadders

-My first programming project I've done in high school back.
+My first programming project I've done in high school.
 This is a Snakes and Ladders game made in the Java programming language.